Rendryki/Rendryki/README.md

 ### A few things about me:
 I'm a 19 year old Information Systems student.
 I'm at the beggining of my journey into turning myself a developer, recently I've been focusing on learning the fundaments of Front End Development as a point of start in my academic/professional carreer.

-- 🌱 I’m currently learning React and other JavaScript Libraryes and Frameworks 👨‍💻!
+- 🌱 I’m currently learning React and other JavaScript Libraryes and Frameworks, like Next.js 👨‍💻!
 - 📱 I also pretend to learn more about Mobile Development through React Native!
 - 📚 I'm open to learn something new everyday 🤓!
 - 🏆 I'm a sports lover ⚽🏈🏎!